dotnet/designs/proposed/flexible-http.md

 ## Target customers

-This API is intended for advanced users who need control or performance beyond what `HttpClient` offers. `HttpClient` would be kept as the "easy" API, and this API would be the exposed layer that exists beneath `HttpClient`.
+This API is intended for advanced users who need control or performance beyond what `HttpClient` offers. `HttpClient` would be kept as the feature-rich "easy" API.

 Some specific scenarios this must satisfy: